syntaqx/weightloss-journal/README.md

 This caused a cascade of body dismorphia, self-reflection, and mostly just made me realize changes were needed.
 In high school, I played plenty of sports, and weighed the 165-175 range, with fairly low body fat/lean muscle.
-I've worked in tech since 2004, so I spend 6-12 hours a day in front of a computer, which over time has contributed to my body having more fat, less muslce, and probably lots of other sad things.
+I've worked in tech since 2004, so I spend 6-12 hours a day in front of a computer, which over time has contributed to my body having more fat, less muscle, and probably lots of other sad things.
 Becoming active needs to happen.

 ## November-December 2022